Is your child lacking motivation at school?

 No matter what sort of challenges your child is facing, you can work together to overcome these with a learning heart and growth mindest.

-Insodoing, you will not be able to see the strengths that your spouse possesses and partner each other better, but also model to your child how challenges can be overcome.
+Insodoing, you will be able to see the strengths that your spouse possesses, while also modelling to your child how challenges could be overcome.

 Remember that a strong marriage also promotes a resilient child.